 For these tasks, you need Hardware Counting.

-“Debounce” is a filter designed to ignore “jitters” from messy switches.
+“Debounce” is a filter designed to ignore “jitters” from messy mechanical switches.
+While filtering capabilities vary by hardware manufacturer, you will prominently see this property when working with Unipi units.